Proven-Paradox/shaper-system/Handbook.md

 * Reduce the target’s Physical or Mental Attack by your Hero Tier.
 * Reduce the target’s Physical or Mental Defense by your Hero Tier.
 * The target is Staggered[v].

-**Lingering Aura** [Beacon]
-On a turn when you leave an Aura in reserve, you may choose to have it still affect one ally within its normal range.

 **Overcharge** [Healer]
 If your healing would bring your target above maximum HP, the target gains Shield to the excess.
 Targets can only have one Shield from this Power; if a larger Shield would be applied by this Power, the smaller one fades immediately.
 The Shield also fades at the start of your next turn.